 FAQ - Frequently asked questions about NJTaP

-NJTaP aids passing our rich heritage to the younger and next generation through various cultural and entertainment programs.
+NJTaP provides a common platform to bring Tamils together to preserve our classical Tamil language, culture, arts, and literature.
+NJTaP helps in passing our rich heritage to the next generation through various educational, cultural and entertainment programs.

-NJTaP provides the youth with a platform to
+NJTaP provides the youth with a platform for

 NJTaP assists Tamil people to connect together and to help each other in their needs.

-NJTaP leads the Tamils for various charity and social causes not just in NJ but in places where Tamils need help.
+NJTaP leads the Tamils for various charity and social causes not just in NJ, but wherever Tamils need help across the globe.

-NJTaP offers a common platform for all Tamils to unite together becoming a strong Tamil community to appreciate our heritage and cherish our values in language, arts, literature, traditional and contemporary music, dance, etc.
+NJTaP desires to bring all Tamils together on a common platform to build a strong Tamil community, to appreciate our cultural heritage, and cherish our language, history, literature, arts, music and other values.

-As a state registered non-profit organization, NJTaP charges a nominal fee for the annual membership just to cover the operating cost.
-The annual fee is applicable for a calendar year and renewed annually.
+As a NJ registered non-profit organization, NJTaP charges a nominal fee for the annual membership to cover the operating cost.

 Annual Members will have a discount to programs held over the year.